-(1) If the underground mine manager is temporarily absent from duty for more than 14 days, the operator or the site senior executive for the mine must appoint, in writing, a person to act as underground mine manager during the absence.

-- (2) To remove doubt, section 53(2) to (5) applies to an appointment under subsection (1). - (3) The person acting as the underground mine manager is subject to all of the obligations of an underground mine manager.
+- (1) If the underground mine manager is temporarily absent from duty for more than 14 days, the operator or the site senior executive for the mine must appoint, in writing, a person to act as underground mine manager during the absence. - Maximum penalty-100 penalty units. - (2) To remove doubt, section 53(2) to (5) applies to an appointment under subsection (1). - (3) The person acting as the underground mine manager is subject to all of the obligations of an underground mine manager.